anetz89/truchetpattern/README.md

 ## Future plans

-Add an opt-out/in for certain tiles in the settings to adjust the result.

-Also the performance is quite slow as all tiles (of the deeper layers) are drawn, although only the visible ones are necessary.
+- Improve performance, as all tiles (of deeper layers) are drawn, although only the visible ones are necessary.

+- Improve performance whenever multiple tiles are selected/removed in the settings (wait before rendering the result instead of instantly rendering and freezing the UI)

+- Allow custom transparency patterns next to drawing randomly.
+This may also solve the issue of "mismatching" tiles, as the tile needs to have a different pattern whenever a smaller tile is next to it ('dot-issue')

+- Provide more high resolution images to avoid blurry results when using higher zoomlevels.